Virgin Spanish Sangria

 Directions

-Cover and refrigerate for at least 1 hour, ideally 2–3 hours.
+Cover the pitcher and refrigerate for at least 1 hour, ideally 2–3 hours.
+Stir once halfway through chilling to redistribute the citrus and allow even infusion of oils and tannins.

-Stir gently once or twice only, enough to integrate without killing carbonation.
+Just before serving, slowly pour in the chilled club soda along the inside wall of the pitcher.
+Stir gently once or twice only, enough to integrate without collapsing carbonation.

-Fill glasses with ice, pour over the virgin Spanish sangria, and garnish with orange peel twists.
+Fill glasses about two-thirds full with ice, pour over the sangria, and garnish with orange peel twists.
+Serve immediately while the drink is crisp and lively.

 *Notes